crate/cloud-reference/docs/subscription-plans.rst

 * The correspondence between one node and one DTU is provisional and may change in the future.
-* Remember that not all plans, currently or in the future, necessarily *start* at one DTU.
+* Remember that not all SaaS plans, currently or in the future, necessarily *start* at one DTU.
 All plans except the **Development** plan currently start at three DTUs of that plan.
 Therefore, when referring to the pricing per DTU/hour on the SaaS Marketplace cloud offer, keep this in mind.
 The price for a single DTU/hour, as listed on the cloud offer pages, is not necessarily the minimum price for an hour usage of a given plan.